termsurf/talk/readme.md

 tones, across languages, can take advantage of the shortened syntax/encoding._

+## Why not IPA or XSampa?

+IPA and XSampa are useful because they are widespread amongst the linguistic community, and much has been encoded using (at least) the IPA encoding.

+However, IPA is not that easy to understand or write for the average English speaker, and XSampa is too foreign for the same group of people (even though it's easy to write on a keyboard).

+Our goal with Talk is to make an easy to write and easy to understand 3rd encoding which requires less expert knowledge.
+And a readable romanization form ("simplified" form) which an average English speaker can get close to intuiting without special knowledge.

 ## ReadTalk

 Here we have included a system inspired by the